diegollopis/neuromancer/README.md

 # neuromancer
-Just a fancy name for a python script that automates all the steps of a git commit into a single terminal command, streamlining your workflow, saving you time and effort by combining multiple git commands into one.
+A fancy name for a python script that automates all steps of a git commit into a single command, streamlining your workflow by combining multiple git commands and following the rules of a semantic commit message.

 # Features
 - Automates the process of: